royaltongue/smm2-level-downloader-injector/README.md

 Massive thanks to:

 [TheGreatRambler](https://github.com/TheGreatRambler) - For making the [MariOver API](https://github.com/TheGreatRambler/MariOver) and making any of this possible
+[DarkFlare](https://www.youtube.com/@DarkFlare) - For creating a cheat to mostly remove background music from Mario Maker 2 in the description of [this video](https://www.youtube.com/watch?v=vQd758VzOug)

 # Description
 Leveraging the MariOver API, this **very rudimentary** tool will download Mario Maker 2 levels from the official Nintendo servers, rename them to a slot within Coursebot, and "inject" the level into a Mario Maker 2 save.